Mandanahalli

 Mandanahalli is a small village near Mysore in Karnataka state, India.

 Location

 Mandanahalli is located on Mananthavady Road.

 Demographics

 Mandanahalli has a population of 969 people.
-Children form 12 per cent of the total population.
+Children form about 12% of the total population.
 There are 215 houses in the village.

 Administration

 Mandanahalli village is part of Harohalli gram panchayath in Mysore tehsil.
 The total area of the village is 222 hectare.